mahmoodr/tvhplayer_wiki/User-Guide.md

 # TVHPlayer User Guide

-This guide will help you understand how to use the TVHPlayer app.
+This guide will help you learn how to use [TVHplayer](https://github.com/mfat/tvhplayer).

 ## Overview